vfxetc/vee/docs/pipeline.rst

     The package's contents ("source") are placed into :attr:`Package.build_path` (which is usually a temporary directory).

+.. method:: Package.inspect()

+    An opportunity to check meta-data and determine self-described dependencies.

 .. method:: Package.build()

     The source is built into a build "artifact".